One Sunday Morning (For Jane Smiley's Boyfriend) Lyrics

 In time we thought I would kill him

-O' but I didn't know how
+Oh, but I didn't know how.

-No your Bible can't be true
+No, your Bible can't be true

 Knocked down by the long lie

-He cried I fear what waits for you
+He cried I fear what waits for you.

-Spoken and gone
+Spoken and gone.

 I feel relief I feel well

-Now he knows he was wrong
+Now he knows he was wrong.

 Frozen underground